Jay Washington

-Anthony Jay Washington (born November 10, 1981) is a Filipino-American professional basketball player for Yokohama Excellence of the Japanese B.League.
+Anthony Jamaul Washington (born November 10, 1981) is a Filipino-American professional basketball player who last played for Yokohama Excellence of the Japanese B.League.

 College career

 Born in Zambales, Philippines, Washington played for the Eckerd College Tritons during his college career.
 In 2002, he had per-game averages of 20.5 pts (on 36% 3PT shooting) and 3.9 rebs in 32 games.
 He then raised his averages to 21.7 pts and 5.5 rebs in 32 games the next season.
 For his senior season, Washington was named to the Sunshine State Conference All Tournament Team.
 Washington also suited up for the Gwinnett Grizzlies at the 2004 LA Summer Pro League.

 Professional career

 Washington was selected 1st overall draft pick in 2005 PBA draft by the FedEx Express and was traded to the Talk 'N Text Phone Pals during draft day.
 Despite putting good numbers, high expectations and the deep rotation of Talk 'N Text led him to being traded to the San Miguel Beermen in 2008 in exchange for the draft rights of 2008 3rd overall pick Jayson Castro.
 During the 2010 PBA Fiesta Conference, he was awarded the Best Player of the Conference.
 He is a three-time Mythical First Team Awardee in the PBA.
-He was then awarded another Best Player of the Conference Award during Game 4 of the 2010–11 PBA Philippine Cup Finals.
+He was then awarded another Best Player of the Conference award during game 4 of the 2010–11 PBA Philippine Cup finals.

 On June 11, 2013, he was sent to the GlobalPort Batang Pier after a trade that also sent Japeth Aguilar to Barangay Ginebra.